Franly2/Note-App/README.md

    -  EJS View Engine
    -  few NPM packages

-But, this project still cant use for public now, because im still learning about user account registration and login i trying this project will go to public ASAP
+But, this project still cant use for public now, because im still learning about user account registration and login. i trying this project will go to public ASAP